Grappe501/arkansas-political-history/site/src/content/constitutions/arkansas-political-eras-foundational-periodization.md

 tags:
   - migration:scope
   - section:constitutions
+section: "Constitutions"
+type: "Framework"
+status: "Published"
 ---

-# Arkansas Political Eras — Foundational Periodization
+# Arkansas Political Eras - Foundational Periodization

 ## Purpose of This Document
 This document defines the primary political eras of Arkansas history as an organizing framework for research, data modeling, and narrative construction.